Sic Parvis Magna Sample Chapter—Life at Plymouth

 The day was pleasant and sunny.
 A light summer breeze rippled the banners over Plymouth Castle’s four towers.
 The harbor stretched wide.
 A forest of masts and rigging arose from ships of every shape and size as they jostled for space along the quays.
-Shouts of dockworkers mixed with the raucous cries of seabirds overhead.
+Shouts from dockworkers mixed with the raucous cries of seabirds overhead.

 “What?” asked John, stopping and turning back to look at Francis.